 The Lube-Tech Round Table is an exclusive feature of the Viscosity Index.
 Its intent is to cover a wide variety of topics highlighting the ways Lube-Tech helps its customers overcome challenges and solve problems they face in their day-to-day operations.

-In our first installment, Lube-Tech Product Specialists discussed some of the toughest problems they’ve solved for customers.
 In this installment, Lube-Tech’s Tyler Burns (Iowa), Mike Ostrowski (Wisconsin), and Lindsey Ratcliff (Minnesota) discuss out of the box problem solving.

 The Round Table moderator is J.T.
 Bernier, Digital Marketing Manager at Lube-Tech & Partners.

 J.T.
 Bernier: There’s no manual for solving customer issues because every one is unique.
 You guys have to be able to think outside the box on a regular basis to solve customer issues, what are the most noteworthy issues you’ve helped solve?

 Mike Ostrowski: I had an interesting case recently.
 I had been calling on a prospective customer and during that time they hired a new shop manager.
 He immediately recognized the shop had issues with its fluids and recognized they needed to make some changes.
 That’s where I came in.
 They had a lot of drums and pails scattered around the garage.
 The shop manager was suspicious they had a misapplication of fluids and after my analysis, I had to agree.

 J.T.
 Bernier: What did you do?